scigeek72/GNN_Repo/README.md

 Contains reference papers and other info related to Graph Neural Network

 # Papers (in random order)
+- [Graph Convolutional Neural Nets for Web-Scale Recommender System (PinSage)](https://arxiv.org/pdf/1806.01973.pdf) by Ying, He, Chen, Eksombatchai, Hamilton, Leskovec (2018)
+  - PinSage is implemented and productionized at Pinterest.
+Graph Size is 3 billion Nodes and 18 billion Edges
+  - This paper has number of improvements on traditional GCN and GraphSage
 - [Identity Aware Graph Neural Nets (ID-GNN)](https://arxiv.org/pdf/2101.10320.pdf) by You, Gomes-Selman, Ying, Leskovec (2021)
   - More general framework than GNN (see **Lecture 16** in CS224W course) and perform better for node/edge/graph level tasks.
   - Can be implemented with PyG/DGL etc. But more complicated.
-So first start out with the original GNN.
+So, first start out with the original GNN.
 - [Design Space for Graph Neural Networks](https://arxiv.org/pdf/2011.08843.pdf) by You, Ying, Leskovec (2021)
 - [Learning Structural Node Embeddings via Diffusion Wavelets](https://arxiv.org/pdf/1710.10321.pdf) by Donnat, Zitnik, Hallac, Leskovec(2018)
   - Node embeddings that also incorporate *structural* properties of the nodes (such as hubs).
 Very Interesting but *may* require more work.